sensorium/Mozzi/learn/output/index.markdown

 This output mode needs a differnt and more complex output circuitry than the single pin modes, and using the regular single pin circuit for "HIFI" will result in terribly distorted sound.
 In case of difficiculties (but also in general), it is very much recommended to try the default output mode, first, and switch to any other mode only once you've verified that works.
-Don't go straight for "HIFI" just because is sounds promising.{: notice-warning}
+Don't go straight for "HIFI" just because is sounds promising.
+{: notice--warning}

 Here's the circuit for Mozzi, based on the Open Music Labs article.